oleon12/mito_uce/README.md

 ### 1.1.
 Prepare reference

 The first step is to prepare the reference files from the reference genome.
 For this step, you will run the script <b>prep_ref.slurm</b>.
 This script first builds the BWA index, which creates several files: .bwt, .sa, .amb, .ann, and .pac.
-Then it will create a FASTA index using samtools, which produces a .fai file (tab-separated: chromosome name, length, offset, etc.).
+Then it will create a FASTA index with samtools, producing a .fai file (tab-separated: chromosome name, length, offset, etc.).
 For this script, you must make sure that you call the proper environment with conda, set the path to the reference fasta file, and set the proper working directory (main).

-All files will be save into the <b>references</b> folder.
+All files will be saved in the <b>references</b> folder.

 ```
 # Set working directory